mvaganov/CmdLineAsteroids/notes.md

 One invisible wizard problem that I can mention now is the tradeoff of robustness vs accessibility of this simulation.
 	many of my example implementations will fall short of being highly robust and maximally efficient.
 I apologize for that in advance.
 		I want this tutorial to be easy to follow more than I want it to be perfect software.
-	In this tutorial, I intend to very practically introduce many concepts, and accept that the audience will do further research from these starting points.
+	I believe the most perfect software for this situation is easy to read and type as you watch the tutorial, and easy to understand if you are seeing it for the first time.
+	I'll introduce many concepts in a way that is easy to practice while still being robust enough to be fast to iterate on.
+	I expect you will do further work to make it more robust to fit your needs.

 `scene`
-"These systems don’t understand the world.
-They just predict the next word." - Jeffery Hinton "As an AI I don’t believe or disbelieve anything in the human sense." - ChatGPT 2025/09/14
+"These systems donâ€™t understand the world.
+They just predict the next word." - Jeffery Hinton "As an AI I donâ€™t believe or disbelieve anything in the human sense." - ChatGPT 2025/09/14

 `voice`
 Another invisible wizard problem is the rapid replacement of programmers with AI in the software development industry.
-Even if AI systems write most of the world’s code, they still lack something, which Geoffrey Hinton warned about, and the AI's will admit.
+Even if AI systems write most of the worldâ€™s code, they still lack something, which Geoffrey Hinton warned about, and the AI's will admit.
 They lack real understanding of the world.
-They need humans who can translate lived experience into software accessible simulations.
-These simulations help train AI, and when they augment toolchains, they help reason.
+They need humans who can translate lived experience into software accessible tools, and simulations.
+These simulations help train AI, and augment toolchains.
 Learning how to build simulations yourself, in a mostly agnostic tech stack like in the command line, is a powerful skill.
 Having it will make you useful to AI in the future.
 With this skill, you can help shape how AI connects to human reality.